- Patients

 How is Dupuytren’s contracture treated?

-Your doctor or specialist will discuss treatment options, and the decision to treat may depend on several factors including the degree of impact the disease is having on quality of life.1,2 Treatment may be offered for the correction of contractures (when the fingers are pulled into a bent position).1,2
+You should discuss treatment options with your referring doctor or specialist.
+Treatment recomendations will depend on several factors including the degree of impact the disease is having on your quality of life.1,2 Treatment may be offered for the correction of contractures (when the fingers are pulled into a bent position).1,2

-- radiation therapy may be helpful in preventing the progression of early stage Dupuytren's disease, thereby reducing the need for invasive procedures
+- Radiation therapy - this may be helpful in preventing the progression of early stage Dupuytren's disease, thereby reducing the need for invasive procedures

 Radiation therapy for Dupuytren’s contracture